671414/DAT255_SCA/README.md

 ⚠️ Issues with scaaml imports?
 A quick fix is to copy the necessary functions directly into the notebook, instead of importing them.

+⚠️ Issues with scaaml imports?
+We expect there to be some issues with file naming, and pathways in these notebooks.
+As long as the files are avaiable to the notebook it should run as long as you change the filepath and match the names.

 📁 Dataset
 We provide: